Find and bid on auctions from 50+ marketplaces. Thousands of liquidation auctions. Hundreds of product categories. All

 A great way to begin buying liquidation pallets from retailers is to shop their online B2B liquidation marketplace.
 Most big-box stores like Target, Walmart, The Home Depot, Macy’s, and more, have private online marketplaces.
 Registered business buyers can purchase retailers’ overstock, customer-returned, and other liquidation inventory directly from them –– eliminating a middleman.
 Typically, online marketplaces use an auction-based format, allowing you to browse current auction lots for sale and bid the amount you feel comfortable with.
 Dozens of retailers and manufacturers (including nine of the top 10 in the U.S.) use online auction sites like B-Stock to offload their liquidation merchandise –– for pennies on the dollar.

 So you’ve got your goods and you’re ready to resell!
 Hopefully, you’ve already researched and scoped out potential sites to sell your goods.
-If not, sites like Amazon, eBay, Facebook Marketplace, and B-Stock Supply are great places to begin reselling.
+And think carefully about which marketplaces your items might fetch the best prices on.
+Some individuals reselling eBay clothes or purses, for example, take to selling on Poshmark.
+Since Poshsmark is very apparel-focused, this is a logical choice.
+Some other options include Amazon, Facebook Marketplace, and B-Stock Supply for reselling a variety of items.
 If you want to take your business offline to eliminate shipping costs, you can always sell at flea markets, thrift stores, or in a brick-and-mortar shop.
 Don’t miss 21 Resale Business Tips You Should Know for a deeper dive!

 So you’re moving your merchandise and reselling successfully online –– that’s awesome!
 But, are you turning a profit?
 To make sure you’re actually making more than breaking even, let’s talk about liquidation business strategy.
 Here are nine things you should do to help beef up your bottom line: